Value Betting Guide | Calculate & Use Expected Value (EV)

 For example, if a bookmaker offers odds of 2.00 on a football team to win, those odds imply a 50% chance of success (1/2.00).
 However, if the bettor believes the team’s actual chance of winning is 60%, this would be viewed as a value betting opportunity, and they would place a bet on the team to win.

-Value betting is a fundamental strategy for successful betting, as it allows bettors to generate profits over time by consistently finding opportunities where the odds are in their favour.
+Value betting is a fundamental strategy for anyone looking to succeed long-term, as it allows bettors to generate profits over time by consistently finding opportunities where the odds are in their favour.

 Value betting applies to sports betting, poker, and other forms of gambling.
-In each case, the goal is to produce a positive Expected Value (EV), or player “edge”, over time.
-In doing so, profit is also expected.
+In each case, the goal is to produce a positive Expected Value (EV), or player “edge,” over time.

 Expected Value (EV) Explained